-St Anne's Cathedral, Leeds
+St. Anne's Cathedral, Leeds

-St Anne's Cathedral, Leeds
+St. Anne's Cathedral, Leeds

 The site of the first cathedral is now occupied by the Light entertainment and retail complex.
-Ironically, St Anne's Cathedral was "resurrected" on the site next door to Light complex.
+Ironically, Saint Anne's Cathedral was "resurrected" on the site next door to Light complex.
 The new cathedral was designed by architect John Henry Eastwood in the Gothic Revival style.
 Construction commenced in 1901.
 The cathedral opened in 1904.

 It was a tight fit on the smaller new site.
 The layout of the cathedral did not include wings.
 It has an "aisled" nave and chancel.
 The roof is continuous, the transepts are narrow.
 Pew rows are facing the altar.
 There are two rows of square stone pillars on each side of the aisled nave.
 The ceiling is a barrel vault.